tetreis/zabbix-couchbase-template/README.md

 It initially contains the translation of instructions to English, plus tips and tricks on configuration.

+*Note 1*: This is a translation work in progress.

-Note: Make sure you have Zabbix ports set up between client and server.
+*Note 2*: Make sure you have Zabbix ports set up between client and server.
 Refer to the official documentation if you need help.

 [] Step 1: Import the Zabbix Couchbase template